kavananagaraj03/SkillBasedJobMatching/README.md

 ## 🧩 Database Schema

 - **Database Name**: `p_job`
-- **Tables Used**:
+📊 Tables Used
-  - `users` – Stores user credentials
+users – Stores user credentials and personal details like name, email, password.

-  - `resumes` – Stores resume text or uploads
+resumes – Stores uploaded resume data (text or file reference) linked to users.

-  - `skills` – Stores list of skills per user
+skills – Contains a list of skills associated with each user.

-  - `jobs` – Job entries with required skills
+jobs – Stores job entries along with required skills and job details.

-  - 'Company' - Stores predefined company details
+company – Holds predefined company details including company name, job titles, and description.

-  - 'Courses' - additional part to give list of courses link
+courses – Lists additional courses or learning resources (with links) suggested based on user’s skills or job gaps.

 ## 🚀 How to Run the Project